BioTheWolff/Jobwave/docs/Architecture.md

 This section describes each "functional" microservice.
 A functional microservice manages one or several functionalities for the project.
 Functional microservices can depend on data managed by other functional microservices, although they should never contact eachother directly.

-_NB: Communication between functional microservices should only be through backbone services (such as the broker), and if possible, in an asynchronous way._
+_Note: Communication between functional microservices should only be through backbone services (such as the broker), and if possible, in an asynchronous way._

 #### MS: Authentication

-The authentication microservice is responsible for all user's authentication and token generation and is written using Spring Security.
+The authentication microservice is responsible for all entities' authentication and token generation and is written using [Spring Security](https://spring.io/projects/spring-security).
 The microservice is purposefully detached from the Users MS in order to ensure functionality for connected users if the Authentication MS were to shut down.

 The microservice stores all connection data required for users to authenticate:
 - for employers, this includes the Employer ID (EID) and the API key.
 - for seasonal workers, this includes the Seasonal Worker ID (WID), the canonical username and the password.

-_NB: The canonical username is the username used upon creating the account.
+_Note: The canonical username is the username used upon creating the account.
 It never changes, and is only used for connecting to the application._

 ##### Json Web Tokens